 If your traps prove to be a problem area for you, we’ll spend time working on them during your massage.
 We’ll work to soften, relax and lengthen them again.
 The trapezius has three different sections, upper, middle and lower fibers.
 Each section has different functions and different ways we can work on them during massage.

-For the upper portion of the muscles, I’ll use a mix of massage strokes, deep pressure/compression or “pincer pressure”.
+For the upper portion of the muscles, I’ll use a mix of massage strokes, deep pressure/compression, movement, and gentle positional release techniques.
 Stretching and range of motion of the arms and shoulders meant can help get them loosened up and moving again.
 The middle and lower portions of the trapezius are worked with massage strokes and different stretches and movements down your back, alongside your spine, and across the shoulder blades.

 If you’ve got pain or tension in these areas, I can help!
 We can work on the trapezius and other shoulder muscles both on the massage table and in the massage chair.
 Even a short session can help.
 Contact me to schedule your appointment, and we’ll get that knotty muscles back into shape!